Tap, the eleventh Love Story, is out today.

 Fun Fact: In the first draft, Cade’s mom was the first one to see and comment on his Instagram picture.
 Tap initially opened during the book club meeting.
-I’m not sure why the scene initially played out that way for me, but my editor Katie told me it was “cringy” and “awkward” for his mom to be discussing his… parts.
+I’m not sure why the scene played out that way for me, but my editor Katie told me it was “cringy” and “awkward” for his mom to be discussing his… parts.
 I try to avoid cringy and awkward with varying degrees of success.
 Ha!
 I rewrote the scene for the second draft, and it is so much more fun.
 Not at all cringy, maybe still a little awkward.

 I hope you enjoy this love story.
 Happy Reading!